praveen-221/praveen-221/README.md

 - 👋 Hi, I’m Praveen Kumar
-- 💻 I’m interested in programming and app development
+- 💻 I'm interested in programming and app development
-- 🌱 I’m currently learning Full Stack
+- 🌱 Currently learning Full Stack
-- 🤝 I’m looking to collaborate on tech projects
+- 📱 Looking to collaborate on tech projects across the globe
 <!-- - 📫 How to reach me ...-->

 <!---